How Much Vitamin D3 Should You Take? [2026 Dosage Guide by Blood Level]

 What the Research Shows

-Key finding: General maintenance, Optimising (Huberman protocol), Correcting deficiency (<20 ng/mL) have the strongest combined evidence base for how much vitamin d3 should you take?
+Key finding: General maintenance, Optimising (the neuroscientist protocol), Correcting deficiency (<20 ng/mL) have the strongest combined evidence base for how much vitamin d3 should you take?
 [2026 dosage guide by blood level] among all natural interventions, according to systematic reviews published in 2022–2024.

 Dosage Quick Reference